DispatchMe/swiffer/README.md

 `npm install swiffer-framework`

 ## Support
 Please create an issue if you believe you have found a bug or are having trouble.
+If you're able, please create a failing test for the bug you find so we can easily address it.

 ## Contributions
 Contributions are welcome.
 Please follow the guideines in `.jshintrc` and use `JSBeautify` before pushing.
+Also, make sure your code is tested with `jasmine-node`.

 # Deciders
 Deciders are configured via Pipelines and Tasks.